google-pay/tink-jni-examples/README.md

 * [C# JNI HOW-TO](docs/CS-HOWTO.md)

 ## Disclaimer
-This is not an official Google product or library, but sample codes of using [Tink](https://github.com/google/tink).
+This is not an official Google product or library.

 [Tink](https://github.com/google/tink) is the library actively maintained and supported by the Google Pay team.